n0rdy/n0rdy-blog/content/posts/20241210/otp-offline-generation.md

 My further observations of my new "toy" brought even more discoveries:

-- if I turn it off and then off, usually I can see the same code as before
+- if I turn it off and then on, usually I can see the same code as before
 - however, occasionally, it changes

 The only logic explanation I could come up with is that these codes have a certain lifetime.
 I'd like to tell a story of me trying to count the duration of it in "1-2-3-...-N" fashion, but it won't be true: I got a big hint from the apps like Authy and Co, where I saw the 30 seconds TTL.
 Good find, let's add this to the list of the known facts.